iansu/talks/talks/zero-dependency-clis/slides-v3.md

 Getting rid of the install step when distributing something like a CLI is a great start.
 You're still depending on your users to have a compatible version of Node installed though.

 Building a self-contained executable solves that problem too.

-We've been discussing this on and off for the last few years in the Tooling Group but no major progress yet.

-If you do want to do this I'd recommend a third-party package like boxednode or pkg.
 -->

 ---